Becoming a Firefighter

 Do you have any physical or mental challenges that would prevent you from climbing a 100-foot ladder or wearing firefighter turnout gear (PPE) and carry heavy power tools or equipment?
 There are also certain physical conditions that prohibit inclusion, so consult your primary care physician prior to embarking on a career in the fire service or military.

 Applicants, as well as newly hired firefighters, will be required to climb as high as a 100-foot ladder on an aerial either in the physical agility portion of the application process or climb one in the initial phases of job training.
 For some departments, these are timed events where the stronger, faster and more agile applicants excel.
 In any event, the firefighter will be required to climb ladders from 12 to 100 feet long and work from elevated positions in extremely dangerous conditions.

 National Fire Protection Association (NFPA) 1582

 Video displaying the 8 events of the IAFF Fire Service Joint Labor Management Wellness-Fitness Task Force Candidate Physical Ability Test.
-This test is the entry level physical ability test during the recruitment process to get hired for various fire departments.
+This test is the entry-level physical ability test during the recruitment process to get hired for various fire departments.

 Are you claustrophobic?

-If an applicant is unsure of themselves or too cautious when performing tasks in simulated conditions it will demonstrate an inability or hesitancy to overcome their natural instincts.
-Candidates that fail to perform at minimum levels under staged stressful conditions are usually not suitable for further consideration.
+If an applicant is unsure of themselves or too cautious when performing tasks in simulated conditions, it will demonstrate an inability or hesitancy to overcome their natural instincts.
+Candidates who fail to perform at minimum levels under staged stressful conditions are usually not suitable for further consideration.
 Some may get by in the beginning but usually wash out when the intensity of training is increased to more realistic extremes.
 Firefighting is a very dangerous and hazardous profession.
 Ask your mentor about the "pucker factor."